 The kind of logical intelligence asked of the students never seemed to me to amount to ‘Wisdom’.
 I always regarded it as simply a basic element of thinking and talking, and surely couldn’t amount to what is grandly called Philosophy.
 But it has gone down in history as Elenchus or Socratic Method (from here)!

-I have always thought that Wisdom doesn’t consist of logicking about definitions and examples till you achieve consistency.
-It is about the darkness and mystery in the heart of man: his feelings, memories, musings, longings, dreams, nostalgias, imaginations, motivations, hatreds and loves, longings for a life of adventure and life, his ironies, deceptions and self-deceptions.
+I have always thought that Wisdom doesn’t consist of logicking about definitions and examples to the point of your achieving consistency.
+No, it is about the darkness and mystery in the heart of man: his feelings, memories, musings, longings, dreams, nostalgias, imaginations, motivations, hatreds and loves, longings for a life of adventure and life, his ironies, deceptions and self-deceptions.
 And so on.

-Elenchus was a negative method of drawing out the speaker to reveal a contradiction to his initial hypothesis.
+Elenchus was Socrates’ method of drawing out the speaker to reveal a contradiction to the speaker’s initial hypothesis.
 Socrates termed himself a ‘midwife’ in drawing a negative truth out of the speaker.
 By eliminating hypotheses that were contradictory, one gradually narrowed down to what one did mean (from here).

-[Here is another example of Socrates’ questioning: In Plato’s Dialogue, Euthyphro, he asks ‘What is Piety?’
-‘Is an action right because a god approves of it, or does the god approve of it because it is right, in which case we too can make a judgment on whether [it] is right or not?’ (from here). (‘Piety’ seemed to have meant acting as a god would wish it.)]
+[To give another example of Socrates’ questioning: In Plato’s Dialogue, Euthyphro, Socrates asks: ‘Is an action right because a god approves of it, or does the god approve of it because it is right — in which case we too can make a judgment on whether [it] is right or not?’ (from here). ]

-Perhaps I was amazed too by Socrates’ ‘intellectual moralism’ in thinking that if we work out by Reason what it is ethically right to do in a certain situation, then we just naturally go ahead and do it! (from here.)
-He had the purely intellectual attitude to morality, that no man acts deliberately in a cause he knows to be wrong.
+Perhaps I was amazed too by Socrates’ ‘intellectual moralism’ in thinking that if we work out by Reason what it is ethically right to do, then we just naturally go ahead and do it! (from here.)
+He had the purely intellectual attitude to morality, that no man deliberately does what he knows to be wrong!.
 Wrong action was based on faulty knowledge.